Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 ### 3) highlighting in the domain description which parts are represented by the conceptual model

-- for example, this feature can be used to check whether the conceptual model is completely representing the given domain description

 - when creating conceptual model with the help of the assistant each suggested element contains also the already mentioned original text
 - when some part of the conceptual model is selected all these original texts can be highlighted in the domain description using the "Highlight original text" button on the topbar: